abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)

-Lets start with the first problem where we present two code samples: a hard coded approach and a more flexible functional method.
+Let's start with the first problem where we present two code samples: a hard coded approach and a more flexible functional method.

 ### Problem\#8: Remove consecutive duplicates in a list
 #### *Hard coded approach